Azure/batch-shipyard/docs/70-batch-shipyard-data-movement.md

 ### To Azure Storage
-If you need to egress data from a compute node and persist it to Azure Storage, Batch Shipyard provides the `output_data` property on tasks of a job in `job_specifications`. `source` defines which directory within the task directory to egress data from; if nothing is specified for `source` then the default is `$AZ_BATCH_TASK_DIR` (which contains files like `stdout.txt` and `stderr.txt`).
+If you need to egress data from a compute node and persist it to Azure Storage, Batch Shipyard provides the `output_data` property on tasks of a job in `job_specifications`. `local_path` defines which directory within the task directory to egress data from; if nothing is specified for `source` then the default is `$AZ_BATCH_TASK_DIR` (which contains files like `stdout.txt` and `stderr.txt`).
 Note that you can specify a source originating from the shared directory here as well, e.g., `$AZ_BATCH_NODE_SHARED_DIR`, there is no restriction that limits you to just the task directory. `include` defines an optional include filter to be applied across the `source` files.
-Finally, define the `container` or `file_share` property to egress to Azure Blob or File Storage, respectively.
+Finally, define the `remote_path` property to egress to the path specified, and optionally `is_file_share` set to `true` if you wish to egress to Azure File Storage instead of Azure Blob.

 ## Configuration and Usage Documentation
 Please see [this page](10-batch-shipyard-configuration.md) for a full